Phazzie/ErinsEscapades/README.md

 6. Deploy (build + hosting + rules): `npm run deploy:firebase`
 7. To deploy only hosting later (if rules unchanged): `firebase deploy --only hosting`

-Firestore rules are currently OPEN for rapid collaboration (see `firestore.rules`).
-Tighten before production.
+Firestore rules now restrict writes to the authenticated owner of a session (see `firestore.rules`).
+Anyone with the link can still read.

 ## Original Monolith
 Preserved at `monolith/RAW_MONOLITH.txt` for reference during incremental feature parity verification.